 What I am NOT defining here are the details of HOW I'm going to achieve those Objectives.
-That step will come later when I define my marketing strategies.
+That step will come later when I explain my marketing strategies.
 Make sense?
 Read on...

-Define your Objectives by asking yourself the following questions:
+Define your Brand Objectives by asking yourself the following questions:

 These can also be thought of as goals for your business.
 What goals do you need to reach to make sure that your Mission is implemented?
 Before you hastily jump on the latest marketing trend you heard about, you can look to your Objectives and ask yourself if that particular marketing tactic will help you achieve any of your goals.

 For this reason, you can also see how your Objectives are linked to your budget.
 As the rapper Ice Cube says, "Check yo self before you wreck yourself."
 Don't head down a marketing path that's going to break the bank and not move you any closer towards your goals.
-Many of us see what others are doing with their marketing and we want to do something similar.
+Many of us see what others are doing with their marketing, and we want to do something similar.
 Even worse, we get advice from people that don't understand our industry or what our Objectives are.
-If you want to make progress with your marketing, you have to stay laser-focused on your goals or you will get pulled in a thousand directions by the next new, shiny marketing tactic that gets suggested to you.
+If you're going to make progress with your marketing, you have to stay laser-focused on your goals, or you will get pulled in a thousand directions by the next new, shiny marketing tactic that gets suggested to you.